Todd M. Brooks

 Mr. Brooks has extensive experience in federal and state appeals on a wide range of civil issues and routinely handles criminal appeals in pro bono matters.
 Prior to joining Whiteford, Mr. Brooks was a judicial clerk for The Honorable James A. Kenney, III on the Maryland Court of Special Appeals.
 Representative cases include:

 - In Lewis v.
 State, No. 44 (Sept.
-Term, 2019), Mr. Brooks is seeking the Maryland supreme court’s determination that a police officer cannot lawfully arrest a person solely because (s)he smells like marijuana
+Term, 2019), Mr. Brooks is seeking the Maryland supreme court’s determination that law enforcement officers cannot arrest and search a person in Maryland solely because that person smells like marijuana

 - In State v.
 Baker, 453 Md.
 32, 160 A.3d 559 (2017), Mr. Brooks persuaded the Maryland supreme court that “double jeopardy” prevented prosecutors from pursuing a second trial against Whiteford’s pro bono client